-In 2011, the school opened a Language and Communication Resource (LCR).
-The LCR has provided full time support for pupils with significant language and communication needs and continues to do so.
+In 2011, the school opened a Language and Communication Resource now known as Encanced Learning Resource (ELR).
+The ELR has provided full time support for pupils with significant language and communication needs and continues to do so.

-All LCR pupils have had full access to the academic, social and extra-curricular activities available to their peers.
-Learners within the LRC benefit from the small group environment which enables them to receive intensive support in some subjects whilst gradually accessing other subject areas across the school according to their individual strengths and interests.
-LCR staff have worked collaboratively with a variety of other agencies to meet individual learners' needs.
+All ELR pupils have had full access to the academic, social and extra-curricular activities available to their peers.
+Learners within the ELR benefit from the small group environment which enables them to receive intensive support in some subjects whilst gradually accessing other subject areas across the school according to their individual strengths and interests.
+ELR staff have worked collaboratively with a variety of other agencies to meet individual learners' needs.